Changes to FIPPA Data Residency Restrictions

 • What are the privacy risks for disclosure outside of Canada, including potential impacts on individuals, likelihood, and level of privacy risk?

-When should a Privacy Impact Assessment be requested?
+When Should a Privacy Impact Assessment be Requested?

 If you are undergoing an initiative that will handle personal information, it is imperative that you begin the PIA process as soon as possible.
 When sensitive personal information is stored outside Canada additional review is required.
 Once a project is approved to move forward with budget and business requirements, the PIA Request and Self-Assessment process should be initiated (CWL login required).